A Concise Dictionary for Tai Chi Students

 Taiji (太极) is an ancient Chinese philosophical idea.
 English speakers commonly spell and pronounce it as “Tai Chi,” while actually referring to Taiji Quan (太极拳).

-Qi (气) is another ancient Chinese cultural designation.
+Qi (气) is another Chinese cultural designation.
 Qi is also commonly spelled as “Ch’i” or as “Chi.”

 There is no direct translation for either Taiji or Qi, because there are no words in English which carry the same meaning and context.
 A rough translation might explain Qi as “energy” and Taiji as “the inceptive polarity.”